opulo-inc/docs/docs/openpnp/ftp/2-setting-up-the-board/index.md

 ## Placing Components

+!!! danger "Home Your Machine"

+    It is crucial that you home your machine before each job.
+The stepper motors in the LumenPnP de-power after being idle for a while, so rehoming ensures that the machine is aligned and positioned correctly for placement.

 1. Make sure you've pulled back the protective tape cover on your feeders and that you have the correct nozzle installed.

 2. It's time to place your first component.
 Press the "Single job step" icon button repeatedly until OpenPnP moves to pick up an LED, check it's orientation over the bottom camera, and then place it on the board.
   ![Start placing components](images/One-step-placement.png)

-3. If the component was not picked up correctly, you will need to adjust your [feeder location or height](../../../misc/troubleshooting/solutions#incorrect-feeder-z-position).
+1. If the component was not picked up correctly, you will need to adjust your [feeder location or height](../../../misc/troubleshooting/solutions#incorrect-feeder-z-position).
-4. If the component was not identified by the bottom camera correctly, you will likely need to adjust its [Part Identification Vision Pipeline](../../vision-pipeline-adjustment/5-part-identification-pipeline.md).
+2. If the component was not identified by the bottom camera correctly, you will likely need to adjust its [Part Identification Vision Pipeline](../../vision-pipeline-adjustment/5-part-identification-pipeline.md).
-5. If the component did not stick to the FTP board, you should lower the FTP board's Z axis location (`0.10mm` increments are a good starting place).
+3. If the component did not stick to the FTP board, you should lower the FTP board's Z axis location (`0.10mm` increments are a good starting place).
-6. If the component stuck to the FTP board but was not centered on placement location (on the metal pads), you will need to do some fine tuning.
+4. If the component stuck to the FTP board but was not centered on placement location (on the metal pads), you will need to do some fine tuning.
 It is useful to place five or so components before attempting to diagnose exactly what's wrong with your placements.
-7. Continue to click the "Single Job Step" to place the additional components (or click the "Play" icon button and pause the operation when you're ready.)
+5. Continue to click the "Single Job Step" to place the additional components (or click the "Play" icon button and pause the operation when you're ready.)

 It is perfectly normal for your very first set of component placements to have some errors.
 There are several different sources of placement error that we can address, one at a time.
 It will take a little trial and error to get placements perfect.
 Go to the [Troubleshooting](../../../misc/troubleshooting/symptoms/index.md) page for easy instructions.